LukeB42/psyrcd/README.md

 # Psyrcd
 ### The Psybernetics IRC Server.

-Psyrcd is a pure-python IRCd that supports scriptable user modes, channel modes and commands, the behavior of which can be redefined while in use.
+Psyrcd is a pure-python IRCd that supports scriptable commands, user modes and channel modes, the behavior of which can be redefined while in use.

-A NickServ and a ChanServ are included, implemented as scripts.
+A NickServ and ChanServ are included, implemented as scripts.

 ![Alt text](psyrcd.png?raw=true "OK now throw NLTK in the mix")